 - Begun working on drafting department goals for racial equity.

-The city is moving into year two with LMC and CSI, along with development of department action plans and continued education and understanding.
+The city has completed year two with LMC and CSI, along with development of department action plans and continued education and understanding.
 Work with advancing racial equity is a journey that will continue as part of the city's regular business and service delivery.
 The city council is also working with the Human Rights Commission, Multicultural Advisory Committee and other groups on ideas and direction for continued outreach in advancement of race equity.

 Mayor Jake Spano said, "As we conduct city business and make decisions that affect our community, we want to hear from the full range of people who represent our community.
 To make that happen, it is important that we are deliberate and intentional about reaching out for input from people who were historically not part of the decision-making process.
 The result of St. Louis Park’s work on racial equity will result in more effective delivery of city services to all of our neighborhoods and make our community a more equitable, inclusive and welcoming place to call home."